sguha-work/wrapper-markdowns/asp-c#-wrapper.md

 ### How does the wrapper work?
 Charts are generated in the browsers with the help of JavaScript and the HTML code.
-Using this ASP.NET wrapper we can generate the required JavaScript and HTML code as a string in the server.
+Using this ASP.NET C# wrapper we can generate the required JavaScript and HTML code as a string in the server.
 We can put this strings in the page to generate charts.

 ### Version
 1.2